BCSD middle and high schoolers will return to the classroom in March

 “The main concern we have by not going four days a week is the lack of academic progress and their social-emotional struggles,” Hemingway STEAM School Principal Tish Short told the board of the middle-schoolers in her charge.
 “We’ve had a lot of kids really having a hard time with it, and it’s hard to watch.”

-Trustee Gretchen Gorham said she agreed that students should return to the classroom, but suggested that some sort of additional support should be put in place for students who may struggle to return to fully in-person learning, especially those who have taken jobs during the pandemic.
-More than half of all 11th and 12th graders at Wood River High School have worked this school year, Principal John Pearce said, with about a third of those students contributing some of their earnings to their households.
+Trustee Gretchen Gorham said she agreed that students should return to the classroom, but suggested that some sort of additional support may be needed for students who may struggle to return to fully in-person learning, especially those who have taken jobs during the pandemic.
+More than half of all 11th and 12th graders at Wood River High School have worked this year, according to Principal John Pearce, with about a third of those students contributing some of their earnings to their households.

+Peters also acknowledged the large number of students working, noting that many are currently working five days a week.

+“Our primary concern is their academics and their schooling,” Peters said.
+“But we want to make sure those students have time to work out their schedules with their employers.”

 Anecdotally, Pearce said, some working students have said they may not return to school full-time.
 Other parents may not want to send their children back four days a week due to safety concerns, he noted.